Ricky Ray Rector

-Ricky Ray Rector (January 12, 1950 – January 24, 1992) was an American convicted murderer who was executed for the 1981 murder of police officer Robert Martin in Conway, Arkansas.
+Ricky Ray Rector (January 12, 1950 – January 24, 1992) was an American convicted murderer who was executed for the 1981 murder of police officer Bob Martin in Conway, Arkansas.
 After killing a man in a restaurant and fleeing, Rector spent three days on the run before he agreed to turn himself in.
-However, instead of giving himself up, he shot the police officer who had negotiated his surrender in the back.
+However, instead of giving himself up, he shot and killed the police officer to whom he had agreed to turn himself in.
 He then shot himself in the head in a suicide attempt.
 The attempt effectively resulted in a lobotomy.

 A 1991 request for a writ of certiorari to the Supreme Court was denied, with Justice Thurgood Marshall dissenting.
-Despite Rector's mental state, then-Arkansas Governor Bill Clinton made a point of returning to Arkansas to oversee Rector's January 24, 1992, execution during the 1992 U.S. presidential election campaign.
+Despite Rector's mental state, then-Arkansas Governor Bill Clinton made a point of returning to Arkansas to personally handle Rector's case during the 1992 U.S. presidential election campaign.

+Early life

+Rector was born and raised in Conway, Arkansas, as the sixth of seven children to steakhouse cook George Rector and college dorm maid Clyde Lee Rector.
+As a child, Rector was described as "different and strange", having no friends and keeping to himself, most often sitting under a tree to play with branches.
+Rector was physically abused by his father, who saw his son's languid behavior as defiance.
+Though normally introverted and docile, Rector would react violently if bothered, once stabbing his brother in the foot with a pair of scissors for taunting him.

+By the time he entered junior high school, Rector possessed only third-grade level writing skills, which was later ascribed to an undiagnosed learning disability.
+By age 17, Rector developed severe anger issues and regularly got into fights, reportedly due to a mix of insecurity about his poor academic performance, insults about his perceived lack of intelligence by classmates and abusive racial remarks from white townsfolk.

+After Rector was expelled from school in tenth grade for fighting, he began working as a blue-collar laborer in construction, often shuffling between Conway and Detroit.
+Rector married during this timeframe and had several children, both from his wife and extramarital affairs.
+His criminal record included disorderly conduct, possession of marijuana with intent to sell, assault and battery, grand larceny, forgery, and assault with intent to kill; all charges either led to monetary fines or were dismissed with prejudice.